Johnsavadkuhi/tronwallet.network/src/Components/AddWallet/README.md

 ###KeyStoreForm :

-this component provides a form to download keyStore file , the keyStore file
+this component provides a form to download keyStore file